grimaldini/curl/README.md

-curl-mobile
+curl
 ================
-The goal of this project is to provide a pre-compiled version of libcurl for Android and iOS.
+The goal of this project is to provide a pre-compiled version of libcurl for Android, iOS & macOS.

 It uses cURL from the upstream repository and it's updated frequently.

 For Android, it also uses OpenSSL from its upstream repository.

-If you want to build the library, scripts are provided for both platforms.
-Test projects are also provided for both iOS and Android.

 # Building
-* Clone this repo recursively `git clone https://github.com/grimaldini/curl-mobile.git --recursive`.
+* Clone this repo recursively `git clone https://github.com/grimaldini/curl.git --recursive`.
 * Make sure you have installed `autoconf`, `automake` and `libtool` or install them with `apt-get` or `brew`.
 * When building on Mac OS make sure you have Xcode Command Line Developer Tools installed.
 ```